lozingaro/academic-website/teaching/bbs-ml/index.markdown

 ### Course Overview:

-This course, part of the Executive Master in AI for Business programme, is designed to provide participants with a solid understanding of machine learning (ML) methods and their applications in various business domains.
-It goes beyond traditional learning paradigms to include hybrid models and specialised data representations.
-Divided into three intensive lectures, the course covers the fundamentals of machine learning, advanced business analytics tools and ethical considerations, all underpinned by real-world case studies.
+This course is an integral part of the Executive Master in AI for Business programme and aims to provide participants with a comprehensive understanding of machine learning methodologies and their applicability in various business sectors.
+Consisting of three intensive lectures, the course covers fundamental machine learning principles, advanced learning paradigms, different data representations, and essential business analytics tools.
+The course also includes real-world case studies to ensure practical applicability.

 ### Course Objectives: